Starring New York: TV, Movies & Celebrities

-New York has been the location for thousands of movies from the birth of cinema to today's hottest new releases.
+New York has been the location for thousands of movies from the birth of cinema to today’s hottest new releases.
 On our 3 – 4 hour New York City Highlights tour we will focus TV and Movie shots and locations.
-Whats more, your Levys' guide will share any stories about celebrity sightings and basic New Yorker info about what to do if you see someone famous.
+Whats more, your Levys’ guide will share stories about celebrity sightings and what to do if you see someone famous (hint: don’t scream!)

 Visit the Central Park locations from 27 Dresses, Big Daddy, Enchanted, Home Alone 2 and more; the Seinfeld diner and original home of the Soup Man; the museum in A Night at the Museum; the Wedding scene location in Sex and the City; The Flatiron Building in all three Spiderman flicks; the Midtown office complex in The Devil Wears Prada; notable location shots from National Treasure, Hitch, Ghostbusters, Friends, Trump Tower from The Apprentice; the courthouse in Law and Order, and more.

 Keep those eyes peeled, however – last week we saw Jerry Seinfeld filming a commercial!
 No autographs, please!

 Visiting New York City can be one of the most exciting times of your life: the energy of our famed hustle and bustle alone is enough to ramp-up your heart rate.
 But you’ve already felt that a million times in the theaters as actors, filmmakers and writers make the City That Never Sleeps jump off the screen and into your heart.
 This tour brings all those experiences back with the extra dimension of being inside that magic movie moment.